 Honesty is always the best policy when it comes to your surrogacy application, even if it means you cannot be a surrogate if you’re on antidepressants.
 No matter how great your desire to be a surrogate, you must put your own needs first.

-For more information on whether your history of depression will disqualify you from the surrogacy process, please contact a surrogacy professional today.
+To get more information on whether taking antidepressants will disqualify you from the surrogacy process, please contact a surrogacy professional today.